h2oai/wave/.github/CONTRIBUTING.md

 make run
 ```

-:warning: This project is best suited for Linux-based machines at the moment.
-If you develop on Windows machine, we suggest using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about).
+:warning: This project is best developed on OSX or Linux at the moment.
+If you develop on Windows, we suggest using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about).

 - Wave app (this will run `tour.py`, but can be any app)